Buyer's Guide

 Best for: inbox placement testing across providers

-GlockApps gives you a seed list of test addresses across major mailbox providers.
-You send your campaign email to that list, then GlockApps reports placement and flags likely causes when placement drops, such as missing authentication, a risky link, or content patterns that trigger filters.
+What it does: GlockApps gives you a seed list of test addresses across major mailbox providers.
+You send your campaign email to that list, then it reports placement (Inbox, Spam, Tabs) and flags likely causes when placement drops, such as missing authentication, a risky link, or content patterns that trigger filters.

-Where GlockApps is less helpful: it will not fix reputation by itself, and it does not replace provider dashboards like Google Postmaster Tools or Microsoft SNDS.
+Falls short: it will not fix reputation by itself, and it does not replace provider-native dashboards like Google Postmaster Tools or Microsoft SNDS.
 Use it to measure placement and identify likely triggers, then correct the root cause in your sending setup.

 3Mailtrap logoMailtrap Email Delivery Platform